Roadhog360/CorePresence/README.md

+# NOTICE: This application is unofficial is not associated or affiliated with Odyssey Interactive!

 Grabs your current game info from logs and displays it in Rich Presense (may be a bit slow/not always accurate)

 __It is currently only for the PC version of the game!__